(STUDY GUIDE IS AT THE END OF THE NOTES)

 A. An animal can will rightly, that is it can will as God would have it will.

-B. What it cannot do is step back and examine its own desires and choose to will rightly.
+B. What it cannot do is step back and examine its own desires and choose to will rightly for the right reason.
 So the dog can be a good dog, wanting what God wants it to want, but it cannot choose to be a good dog.
 No open options.

 C. It's different with human beings.
 We can step back and choose that our desires and choices should be in accordance with God's will.